 Not only are chickpeas healthy, but they are also incredibly inexpensive.

 Despite the simplicity of this recipe, the flavors are incredible.
-Of course, the combination of onions, garlic, and leeks are the savory component.
+Of course, the combination of onions, garlic, and leeks is the savory component.
 The chickpeas, for example, are nutty with a slightly grainy texture.
-Blended chickpeas have a creamy texture perfect for a creamy soup.
+Blended chickpeas have a creamy texture, perfect for a creamy soup.

 However, the difference between Hungarian paprika and regular paprika is flavor.
 For instance, normal paprika is sweet made from crushed dried chilies.
 Smoked paprika, on the other hand, uses chilies that are smoke-dried and then crushed.
 Typically smoked with oak, smoke-dried chilis have a stronger flavor.
 For example, some people think it tastes a little like liquid smoke in powder form.